 Narrabri Fish Farm

-For those more interested in the fish than the fishing, Narrabri Shire is home to the largest aquaculture farm in NSW.
+For those more interested in the fish than the fishing, Narrabri Region is home to the largest aquaculture farm in NSW.
 Located just 10km from Narrabri on Jacks Creek Road, Narrabri Fish Farm boasts an impressive number of registered culture ponds of various sizes, with a total water surface area of 39,596m2.
 It breeds Murray Cod, Golden Perch, Silver Perch, eel tailed catfish and yabbies, and visitors are more than welcome to take self-guided tours of the facilities.
 There is a small entrance fee, but with BBQ and picnic areas and the chance to try your hand at yabbying the old fashioned way, it’s an ideal location for a fun family day out.

 It is necessary to phone on 0428 749 606 before your visit to make an appointment.
 Pre-booked coach tours are very welcome.